samarth-kashyap/Solar_Eigen_function/README.md

 * eigU.dat: Contains radial eigenvalues of shape (n_max+1)*(l_max+1) X Nr.
 Here Nr is the number of grids in the radial direction.
 * eigV.dat: Contains angular eigenvalues of shape (n_max+1)*(l_max+1) X Nr.
 Here Nr is the number of grids in the radial direction.

+One can now read these files in a plotting interface like MATLAB and reshape arrays according to the n vs l values in the file n_and_l.dat.

 CAUTION: Running this code will generate data files of cumulative size ~ 1.1GB